-I am wondering what are the modern ways a learner may use mind mapping for memory purpose with note-taking apps.
+I am wondering what are the modern ways a learner may use mind mapping for memory purposes with note-taking apps.
 Of the traditional methods previously evaluated, Mind Palace of mind mapping stands out to be more interesting for more discussion.
 I hope we can revolutionize mind mapping to another level with modern apps or creativity.
-The advantage with mind maps is in its visual impact.
+The advantage of mind maps is in their visual impact.
 It is definitely better to be able to remember well than not.

-What are the mind map note-taking methods and tools:
+What are some mind map note-taking methods and tools:

 - Manga as your mind palace base – Ready-made and interesting story for you to start your notes association.
 Highly Recommended.

 - Zoo, bird park, botanical garden flower show, an aquarium for mind palace.
 Highly Recommended.

 - Board games for mind palace.
 Recommended.

 - Reverse engineer your Mind palace method – Stories for associative notes learning with Google My Maps.
 Recommended.